 We have estimated the useful lives of the components of all property and equipment based on past experience and industry norms and we depreciate these assets over their estimated useful lives.
-We assess these estimates on a periodic basis and makes adjustments when appropriate.
+We assess these estimates at least at each financial year-end and, if there is a significant change in the expected pattern of consumption of the future economic benefits embodied in the asset, the useful life is changed to reflect the changed pattern.
+Such a change is accounted for as a change in an accounting estimate in accordance with IAS 8, Accounting Policies, Changes in Accounting Estimates and Errors.
 Rental equipment installed at customer premises includes costs directly attributable to the installation process.
 Judgment is required in determining which costs are considered directly attributable to the installation process and the percentage capitalized is estimated based on work order hours for the year.